SOEN6441-L/SOEN6441/documentation/architecturaldesign.md

 MapEditorController  | Class acting as the MapEditorView's controller, to define action performed according to different users' action.

 ### 1.4 Game Modules
-The map module includes all the basic elements of the game, like player etc..

 File_Name  | Description
 ------------- | -------------